JadRizk/repoWare/README.md

 ## Roadmap

-- [ ] Refactor the update query to use type policies
+### Bug fixes

 - [ ] Fix the 'no repo found' error.
 Happening when the value is being debounced
+- [ ] When scrolling for more repos and issues concerning duplicate keys is being displayed (Investigate)
+- [ ] Handle Loading and error state in issueDialog (Enhancements)

+### Optimizations

+- [ ] Refactor the update query to use type policies
-- [ ] Optimize the card skeleton loader to display the exact amount needed to cover the screen
+- [ ] Optimize the card skeleton loader to display the amount needed to cover the screen
+- [ ] Replace material-ui classes by styles-components

+### Future Features

+- [ ] ADD AUTOMATED TESTS !

+- [ ] Add user authentication using Github REST API (we can get the token and then use it to query the graphql endpoint)
+- [ ] Add a feature to allow the user to star or watch repos from the app (Use optimistic UI)
+- [ ] Add Infinite Scroll for the issues list
+- [ ] Add the option to filter by a minimum amount of stars
-- [ ]
+- [ ] Add a view to display the top 10 repos for specific languages